riccardoFasan/stack-overflow-tweaks-tool/README.md

 ## Installation

-You can find the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/stackoverflow-tweaks-tool/dfignoicphdepgloiodeaiokaepjbnan?hl=it&authuser=0) and n the [Firefox add-ons](https://addons.mozilla.org/it/firefox/addon/stackoverflow-tweaks-tool/).
+You can find the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/stackoverflow-tweaks-tool/dfignoicphdepgloiodeaiokaepjbnan?hl=it&authuser=0) and on the [Firefox add-ons](https://addons.mozilla.org/it/firefox/addon/stackoverflow-tweaks-tool/) page.

 ### Building & manual installation